Haplogroup IJ

 Haplogroup IJ derived populations account for a significant proportion of the pre-modern populations of Europe (especially Scandinavia and the Balkans), Anatolia, the Caucasus, the Middle East (especially Arabia, Levant and Mesopotamia) and coastal North Africa.
 As a result of mass migrations during the modern era, they are now also significant in The Americas and Australasia.

+Haplogroup I appears to have arisen in Europe, so far being found in Palaeolithic sites throughout Europe (Fu 2016), but not outside it.
+It diverged from common ancestor IJ* about 43,000 years B.P.
+(Karafet 2008).
+Early evidence for haplogroup J has been found in the Caucasus and Iran (Jones 2015, Fu 2016).
+In addition, living examples of the precursor Haplogroup IJ* have been found only in ethnicities living in modern day Iran.
+This may indicate that IJ originated in West Asia.

 Origin

 A 2008 estimate suggested that the most recent common ancestor of haplogroup IJ could have lived 30,500–46,200 years ago, while another estimate suggests 43,000–45,700 years.